“Post Bail Now and Avoid Crowded CT Jails”

 We contacted Drew Bloom, a first responder in his hometown but also a licensed bail bondsman at 3-D Bail Bonds for the past 23 years.
 No matter what he says, “the safest place for people to be right now is at home with their loved ones.
 This will allow the virus to run its course and affect the least amount of people.”

-If you have a loved one in prison today, post bail.
+If you have a loved one in prison today, post their bail and get them out.
 The last place you want a loved one to be during a pandemic is in jail.
 Local police departments and county jails are not safe.
-Now more than ever the jails are the most dangerous place to get infected with the new COVID-19 coronavirus.
-So far all arresting agencies in Connecticut are allowing for bail bonds to be posted.
+Now more than ever, the jails are the most dangerous place to get infected with the new COVID-19 virus.
+Remember, all arresting agencies in Connecticut are allowing for bail bonds to be posted.

-To help we are providing detailed information about the bail process at each arresting agency here:
+To guide, we are providing detailed information about the bail process at each arresting agency here: